-The Council has produced accounts under International Financial Reporting Standards (IFRS) since the 2010-11 financial year.
+The Council's accounts follow International Financial Reporting Standards (IFRS) since the 2010-11 financial year.

-The Council's accounting policies set out the specific principles, bases, conventions, rules and practices applied by the Council in preparing and presenting the financial statements.
-Wherever possible the accounting policies are based on interpretations and adaptations for the public sector set out in the CIPFA (Chartered Institute of Public Finance Accountancy) Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The accounting policies set out the specific principles, bases, conventions, rules and practices applied by the Council in preparing and presenting the financial statements.
+The accounting policies are based on interpretations and adaptations for the public sector set out in the CIPFA (Chartered Institute of Public Finance and Accountancy) Code of Practice on Local Authority Accounting in the United Kingdom (the Code).